ameliasquires/lullaby/docs/thread/async.md

 the reason for the res function it because lua_call (in the c api) requires a number or return values before you run the function

+the res function also provides some child methods for thread managment

+### res:testclose

+res:testclose()

+closes the thread if it is being requested to close from async:close

+### res:autoclose

+res:autoclose()

+calls res:testclose() every lua line, using a debug hook

+---

 ### async:await